 Privacy-conscious individuals are becoming increasingly frustrated by the complete disregard for, and empty promises about privacy from the flagship bearers of the surveillance economy: Google and Facebook.
 As an ethical Tracking Free company we strive to support anyone who plans to cut ties with them.

-One major step towards that goal is enabling the optional ‘Hardcore Mode’ of our AntiTracker feature to make their services inaccessible, and completely block all requests to sites owned by them.
+One major step towards that goal is enabling the optional ‘Hardcore Mode’ of our AntiTracker feature to make the majority of their services inaccessible, and block domains for Facebook and Google services.
 This is particularly useful in two scenarios:

 - To receive the best protection available against their tracking methods and trying to go ‘off the grid’ from their pervasive scanning.